 Temple College strongly recommends learners have regular access to a computer with reliable internet connectivity when registering for an online and/or hybrid course.
-If you plan on using a personal computer you should read the “Technology Survival Guide” by clicking on the link from the TC eLearning webpage.
+If you plan on using a personal computer you should read the “Technology Survival Guide” by clicking on the link from the Temple College eLearning webpage.

-Learners may use computers in a TC computer lab on the main campus or at one of our Centers.
+Learners may use computers in a Temple College computer lab on the main campus or at one of our other locations.
 Other software and hardware requirements are noted in the specific course home pages, which you can see by following the above listed directions.
-Your class notes, assignments, and discussions will be sent to you and returned through the web.
+Your class notes, assignments and discussions will be sent to you and returned through the web.

 Participation in an orientation workshop for an eLearning course is not mandatory, but highly encouraged.
 A calendar of scheduled face-to-face orientation workshops is available above.
-In addition, an eLearning Orientation and eLearning Tour are also available by clicking on their links from the TC eLearning webpage.
+In addition, an eLearning orientation and eLearning tour are also available by clicking on their links from the eLearning webpage.

-First-time students will not have access to the Desire2Learn (D2L) system until 6:00am the first-day of class.
-Returning D2L students will have access to the D2L system, but will not see their courses until 6:00am the first-day of class.
+First-time students will not have access to the Desire2Learn (D2L) system until 6 a.m. the first day of class.
+Returning D2L students will have access to the D2L system, but will not see their courses until 6 a.m. the first day of class.

 Is the course a subject in which you are strong?